ramakay/vercelship25/README.md

 - **Visual Storytelling**: Anime.js animations make asynchronous operations intuitive

 ### Why This Matters
-Instead of building a boring dashboard, we created an engaging experience that solves real developer problems:
+Instead of building a boring dashboard, I created an engaging experience that solves real developer problems:
 - How to compare AI models objectively
 - How to track costs in multi-model systems
 - How to provide visual feedback for long-running operations